-A. General Points on Course Selection

-- 1. The course selection is at the sole discretion of the Race Committee, but this Race Committee Manual provides important guidance and recommendations to the Race Committee.
+- A. General Points on Course Selection - 1.
+The course selection is at the sole discretion of the Race Committee, but this Race Committee Manual provides important guidance and recommendations to the Race Committee.
 Course decisions should be made after evaluating current and expected weather conditions.
 Upwind starts are preferred and encouraged; however, there are some courses that call for a downwind start under certain weather conditions. - 2.
 Avoid using unlighted marks as turning marks or the finish mark in the later part of the race as they may be difficult to locate after sunset. - 3.
 If an existing mark (government or HHSA) is used for the pin end of the starting line for Wednesday evening races, it should be directly downwind (for an upwind start) or directly upwind (for a downwind start) of the first mark.
 In most cases an inflatable mark should be used for the pin end of the starting line. - 4.
 A course shall be selected from the HHSA Course Book which contains a comprehensive selection of recommended courses for given wind directions and strengths. - 5.
 If, after the Committee Boat has set its anchor or is unable to do so easily, the pin end needs to be moved, the PRO should ask one of the racers to move the pin end as directed by the PRO.
-This is easier than moving the Committee Boat.

-B. Communicating Course Information

-- 1. The Race Committee is not obligated to announce courses or other race particulars using the VHF radio; however, radio communication with the racers is encouraged especially when there are changes to the starting sequence, course changes, etc. Any radio communication shall be on Channel 68. - 2.
+This is easier than moving the Committee Boat. - B. Communicating Course Information - 1.
+The Race Committee is not obligated to announce courses or other race particulars using the VHF radio; however, radio communication with the racers is encouraged especially when there are changes to the starting sequence, course changes, etc. Any radio communication shall be on Channel 68. - 2.
 Use class course boards provided to designate the course. - C. Class course boards hung on the non-starting side of the Committee Boat will indicate which option of the course is to be sailed (either Short or Long).
-The Sailing Instructions will specify the classes to be sailed and if starts are to be combined. - 1.
+The Sailing Instructions define the classes, the assigned class flags (including pictures for identification), and the starting sequence; they should be studied carefully to ensure a clear, consistent starting sequence for all races.
+Generally the boards used are the following. - 1.
 Numeral Pennant 5 will indicate the Non-Spinnaker Racing course, or the combined Non-Spinnaker Racing/Cruising course;